weecology/retriever/README.md

 # List the datasets available via the Retriever
 data_ls()

-# Download the Gentry dataset to csv files in your working directory
+# Install the Gentry dataset into csv files in your working directory
 install_data('Gentry', 'csv')

+# Download the raw Gentry dataset files without any processing to the `data` subdirectory
+download_data('Gentry', './data/')

 # Update the Retriever scripts
 update_scripts()